 While cooking more may at first feel like a burden, there are some simple steps we can take to make it easier than you might think:

-- Bulk cooking staples.
-I like to prepare more than we will need whenever I prepare grains, vegetables, and proteins to make second meals easier.
-Leftover rice, for instance, can become a fried rice; extra vegetables can be added to omelets, frittatas, and salads, and proteins can fill burritos or sandwiches.
+I like to prepare more than we will need whenever I prepare grains, vegetables, and proteins.
+I find that this makes preparing my next meal easier.
+Leftover rice, for instance, can become a fried rice; extra vegetables can be added to omelets, frittatas, and salads; and proteins can fill burritos or sandwiches.

 2) Plan for a week of meals